-- Why edge computing? - Proliferation of IoT devices producing data to be processed - Centralized nature of cloud architectures imposes limitations. - Distance to data center impacts clouds' quality of service. - Steady decline in the cost of processing power & appearance of intelligent endpoint devices that sense and can make inferences - What is edge computing? - Distributed approach to computing at/near network-endpoints - Heterogeneous nomenclature [edge (2004-), fog (2012-) and mist (2015-) computing] due to multiple interests and approaches - None of them synonymous with cloud computing
+- Why edge computing? - Proliferation of IoT devices producing data to be processed - Limitations due to centralized nature of cloud architectures - Clouds' quality of service impacted by distance to data center - Steady decline in the cost of processing power & appearance of intelligent endpoint devices that sense and can make inferences - What is edge computing? - Distributed approach to computing at/near network-endpoints - Heterogeneous nomenclature [edge (2004-), fog (2012-) and mist (2015-) computing] due to multiple interests and approaches - None of them synonymous with cloud computing